-If the results of either of the Real-Time Market impact tests indicate that the Incremental Energy Bid submitted for a Market Party's Generator had either LBMP or guarantee payment impact then the ISO shall charge the Market Party a penalty, calculated for each penalized day, for each of its Generators, for each hour of the day, as follows:
+If the results of either of the Real-Time Market impact tests indicate that the Incremental Energy Bid submitted for a Market Party's Generator had either LBMP or guarantee payment impact, and the Market Party is not able to show that its submission of inaccurate fuel price information was consistent with competitive conduct, then the ISO shall charge the Market Party a penalty, calculated for each penalized day, for each of its Generators, for each hour of the day, as follows:

-Daily Penalty = Max [(Multiplier Σ_g [\blacktriangle simplified guarantee payment_g]) + $\Sigma_h \Sigma_g$ (Multiplier [updated reference level{gh} - original reference level{gh}]) max [MWh DAM{gh}, MWh RT{gh}, Market Party MWh{gh}, 0], 0] Where g = an index running across all the Market Party's Generators h = an index running across all hours of the day in which inaccurate fuel type or fuel price information was supplied for any of the Market Party's Generators; provided that one of the Bids in that hour "h" for at least one of the Market Party's Generators must have had a Real Time Market LBMP or guarantee payment impact in accordance with Sections 23.4.3.3.3.2.2 or 23.4.3.3.3.2.3 of these Mitigation Measures
+Daily Penalty = Max [(Multiplier Σ_g [\blacktriangle simplified guarantee payment_g]) + $\Sigma_h \Sigma_g$ (Multiplier [updated reference level{gh} - original reference level{gh}]) max [MWh DAM{gh}, MWh RT{gh}, Market Party MWh{gh}, 0], 0] Where g = an index running across all the Market Party's Generators h = an index running across all hours of the day in which inaccurate fuel type or fuel price information was supplied for any of the Market Party's Generators;

+provided that one of the Bids in that hour "h" for at least one of the Market

+Party's Generators must have had a Real Time Market LBMP or guarantee payment impact in accordance with Sections 23.4.3.3.2.2 or 23.4.3.3.2.3 of these Mitigation Measures

-Multiplier = a factor of 1.0 or 1.5.
-The ISO shall use a 1.0 Multiplier if the Market Party has not been penalized for inaccurately reporting fuel type or fuel price information in the Real-Time Market over the 6 months prior to the market-day for which the penalty is being calculated.
+Multiplier = a factor that may range between of 1.0 orand 1.5.
+The ISO shall consider the facts and circumstances presented by the Market Party when determining the appropriate multiplier to use a 1.0 Multiplier if the Market Party has not been penalized for inaccurately reporting fuel type or fuel price information in the Real-Time Market over the 6 months prior to the market-day for which the penalty is being calculated.
 In all other cases the ISO shall use a 1.5 Multiplier.

-Updated reference level ${gh}$ = greater of a revised reference level calculated using the actual fuel costs of Generator g in hour h, or the reference level that would
+Updated reference level ${gh}$ = greater of a revised reference level calculated using the actual fuel costs of Generator g in hour h, or the reference level that would have been in place for the Generator in hour h, but for the Market Party's submission of inaccurate fuel type and/or fuel price information